philsinatra/IDM221/instructor_materials/IDM221-06-box_model.md

 </body>
 ```

-^ Let's look at an example of how the box model works.
+^ Let's look at an  of how the box model works.

 ---